Samui for sale

 Contract rights vs real lease rights

-The content of a registered lease agreement in Thailand can be divided into rights given under hire and property laws and rights based on general contract law and the freedom of contract between the parties.
+The content of a registered lease agreement in Thailand can be divided into rights given under hire of property laws and rights based on general contract law and the freedom of contract between the parties.
 The practical importance of the two relates to the future enforceability of contract promises and obligations in a contract, especially in case ownership of the property is transferred during the term of the lease.
-Real lease rights in a lease agreement are enforceable agains third parties and once given the promisor can't change his mind or take it back should the circumstances change.
-A simple promise by the lessor to do something in future (renew a lease in 30 years time) can be revoked or may turn out unenforceable under Thai contract law.
+Elements in the lease agreement that are under the Civil and Commercial Code considered 'real lease rights' are enforceable against third parties and remain valid, also when the property woud be transferred.
+A promise based on general contact laws, say to do something in future (e.g. to renew a lease in 30 years time), may turn out unenforceable under Thai contract law.

 Transfer of ownership and the lease agreement